Choosing a partner: the 5 essential things to consider

-Over 20 years of his research went into what eHarmony is today.
-Here is his list of the six essential things to think about when looking for a partner.
-These will enable you to make an informed decision about whether they are the person with whom you’ll be able to have a long and happy relationship with.
+Over 20 years of research went into what eharmony is today.
+Here is our list of the five essential things to think about when looking for a partner.
+These will enable you to make an informed decision about whether they are the person with whom you’ll be able to have a long and happy relationship.

 1. This is the most important decision of your life